 The landlord will use this checklist upon move-out inspection.
 The move-in checklist should include any present damage and specific furnishings that are included in the rental unit.

-The landlord should also indicate that these must be returned in the same condition as they were when renters moved in.
+The landlord should also indicate that these must be returned in the same condition as they were when residents moved in.

 Justice figurine holding a scale